immutant/immutant/docs/migration-guide.md

 ## immutant.cache -> immutant.caching

 The Mutable interface is gone.
-To put something in an immutant cache, you must now use java interop (all Map, ConcurrentMap, and org.infinispan.Cache methods are available) or immutant.caching/swap!
+To put something in an immutant cache, you can use either immutant.caching/compare-and-swap! or java interop (org.infinispan.Cache extends ConcurrentMap and therefore Map).
+To insert entries with various ttl/idle values, use the new with-expiration function.

 Both lookup and create have been collapsed into cache, which behaves like lookup-or-create.
 To force the creation of an existing cache, you